-The Americans with Disabilities Act (ADA) prohibits discrimination against those with disabilities and is enforced by the EEOC.
+- The Americans with Disabilities Act (ADA)10 prohibits discrimination against those with disabilities and is enforced by the EEOC.
 Discrimination based on disability means treating a qualified person unfavorably because of a disability.
 For example, if someone has AIDS that is controlled, the employee cannot be treated unfavorably.
-The law requires an employer to provide reasonable accommodation to an employee or applicant with a disability, unless this accommodation would cause significant difficulty or expense for the employer.
+The law requires an employer to provide reasonable accommodation11 to an employee or applicant with a disability, unless this accommodation would cause significant difficulty or expense for the employer.
 A reasonable accommodation is defined by the EEOC as any change in the work environment or in the way things are customarily done that enables an individual with a disability to enjoy equal employment opportunities.
-A reasonable accommodation might include making the workplace accessible for wheelchair use or providing equipment for someone who is hearing or vision impaired.

-- 7. Created in 1967 and enforced by the EEOC, this law prohibits discrimination based on age and covers people who are age forty or older. - 8.
-Prohibits discrimination against those with disabilities and is enforced by the EEOC. - 9.
+A reasonable - Created in 1967 and enforced by the EEOC, this law prohibits discrimination based on age and covers people who are age forty or older. - 10.
+Prohibits discrimination against those with disabilities and is enforced by the EEOC. - 11.
 A change in the work environment or the way things are customarily done that enables an individual with a disability to enjoy equal employment opportunities.